Frequently Asked Questions

 How will we communicate throughout the project?

 We prefer communication via email so that nothing gets lost in chats.
 When clients ask to communicate ideas and instructions via phone or video chat, what usually happens is that some of it will end up lost, forgotten or misunderstood.
 If information is emailed, everyone on the email can see and reference it later, in it’s entirety (instead of checking frantically recorded notes for important points).
 We’re definitely not against calls to initially say ‘hi’ and get to know each other but for other stuff, posting in text format is by far our preferred option.

 How many revision sessions do I get?

 Up to 3 revisions.
-In most cases, clients only require 1 to get it right but we offer up to 3 just in case.
+In most cases, clients only require 1 or 2 to get it right but we offer up to 3 just in case.
 Revisions can consist of minor changes for the most part.
-In other words, you can have things changed such as colours, or adding an extra word or two to a text screen or maybe tweaking the timing.
-Revision sessions don’t cover a complete do-over or adding in additional/needless scenes.
+In other words, you can have things changed such as colours, composition, swapping out logos or adding an extra word or two to a text screen or maybe tweaking the timing.
+Revision sessions don’t cover complete do-overs (starting over with a new animation style for example) or adding in additional scenes.
 There’s plenty of time and opportunities for making sure that everything is in good order throughout the pre-production and production processes.
 To avoid anything important being missed out, you will need to tell us everything that we need to know before we begin work.
-This seems obvious but on more than one occasion, a client has said something along the lines of ‘now that you’ve finished everything, here’s some crucial important information that we held back‘.
+This seems obvious but on more than one occasion, a client has said something along the lines of ‘now that you’ve finished everything, here’s some crucially important information that we held back‘.
 If extra work needs to be added to the project that wasn’t initially agreed to after the full edit is online for review, it will almost definitely bring with it additional fees.

 Is the down-payment refundable?